 One of the main advantages of walking if you’re morbidly obese is that it has a very low initial cost and a promise of extremely high rewards.
 In fact, a walking program (while watching your diet) could legitimately be all you ever need to control your weight.
 My friend that I mentioned above lost over half his body weight (300+ pounds) by simply walking.
 At that point, he felt strong and healthy enough to include other types of exercise into his routine.

 However, if you’re not quite ready to venture out, there are several things you can do inside your home to get a great workout.
-The first, and most obvious, of these is to simply take my love for walking into the indoors with a heavy duty treadmill.
+The first, and most obvious, of these, is to simply take my love for walking indoors with a heavy-duty treadmill.